A Theory of Direct Randomized Benchmarking: Direct randomized benchmarking

 We now define the $n$-qubit direct RB protocol, and explain what it aims to measure.
 The definition given here is more general than that in \cite{proctor2018direct}.
 For example, in \cite{proctor2018direct}, direct RB is defined for gate sets containing only Clifford gates.
 Our definition here permits non-Clifford gates.
 Note that our definition for direct RB applies to gates on a set of $n \geq 1$ qubits.
 Generalizing to $n\geq 1$ qudits of arbitrary dimension is conceptually simple, as is the case with Clifford group RB, but we do not pursue this here.
 In addition to parameters that set the number of samples (which exist in all RB protocols), direct RB on $n$ qubits has two flexible, user-specified inputs: \begin{enumerate} \item A set of $n$-qubit gates (a.k.a., layers or cycles) to benchmark $(\mathbb{G})$. \item A sampling distribution $\Omega$ over the gate set $\mathbb{G}$. \end{enumerate}

 We denote direct RB of the gate set $\mathbb{G}$ with the sampling distribution $\Omega$ by DRB$(\mathbb{G},\Omega)$.
 We call $\mathbb{G}$ a ``gate set'' for consistency with common RB terminology, but note that $\mathbb{G}$ contains $n$-qubit gates---i.e., ``circuit layers'' or ``cycles''---not one- and two-qubit gates.
-All $n$-qubit gate sets generate some $n$-qubit group, or a dense subset of some group \footnote{Throughout the remainder of this paper we use the phrase ``$\mathbb{G}$ generates the group $\mathbb{C}$'' to include the case where $\mathbb{G}$ only generates a dense subset of $\mathbb{C}$.}.
+All $n$-qubit gate sets generate some $n$-qubit group, or a dense subset of some group.
 This group plays an important role in the direct RB protocol, and we denote it by $\mathbb{C}$ (for brevity, for a gate set $\mathbb{G}$ that only generates a dense subset of a group $\mathbb{C}$ we also refer to $\mathbb{G}$ as generating $\mathbb{C}$).
 In most of our examples this group will be the $n$-qubit Clifford group, but this is not required (the conditions required of $\mathbb{C}$ are stated in Section~\ref{sec:gate-set}, which include that it is a unitary 2-design).

 Having introduced $\mathbb{G}$ and $\Omega$, we are now ready to define the direct RB protocol.
 DRB$(\mathbb{G},\Omega)$ is a protocol for estimating $\epsilon_{\Omega}$ [see Eq.~\eqref{eq:epsilon-omega-def}] and it consists of the following procedure: \begin{enumerate} \item {\bf Sample the circuits.} For each $d$ in some set of user-specified \emph{benchmark depths} all satisfying $d \geq 0$, and for $k = 1,2,\dots, K_d$ for some user-specified $K_d\geq 1$: